 Do you want to learn some secrets to travelling light?
-I’ve been travelling internationally for over 40 years and, whenever I can, I travel hand luggage only.
-And yes, that’s included short breaks, week-long business trips, and extended trips too, including months of backpacking around Egypt.
+I’ve been travelling internationally for over 40 years and, whenever I can, I travel with hand luggage only.
+And yes, that included short breaks, week-long business trips, and extended trips, including months of backpacking around Egypt.

 Top tips for how to pack hand luggage